lego.com replacement parts self-serve request project main image

 Day 3: Create it

-On day 3, everyone sketched and visualised their ideas.
-After explaining each one's sketches, we voted to our favourite sketches.
+On day 3, everyone sketched and visualised ideas grouped and discussed from the previous day.
+After explaining each one's sketches, we voted to the favourite sketches.

 design sprint day 3 banner - create it